sjaehn/BWidgets/BWidgets/README.md

 of embedding.

 B.Widgets supports events from the keyboard, the mouse, the host windowing system and also internal events like value change and messaging events.

+B.Widgets supports the system locale / messages translations and its own extensible dictionary for internationalization.

 Widgets can be decorated using styles.